prerakchintalwar/Minter_SmartContract/README.md

-# Minter_SmartContract
+# Smart Contracts
-Designed and developed a smart contract on Solidity
+Designed and developed smart contracts on Solidity